Agent efficiency, automation, and operational insights

 Understanding and tracking awareness is one of the most important steps enterprise brands can take to ensure success on digital platforms.
 While the concept of awareness is simple — the more people in your target market that know your brand, the greater your sales potential— it’s important to channel your efforts to build brand awareness through social media into a few key areas.

-Below, we’ll explore what matters most when it comes to awareness, how your brand can successfully build social media brand awareness, and which best practices your brand should follow.
+Below, we’ll explore what matters most when it comes to awareness, how your brand can successfully build social media brand awareness, and which social media best practices your brand should follow.
 For further details, as well as current examples of successful examples of building awareness from top brands, see our ebook, “Standing Out on Social Media: A guide for enterprises.”

 Knowing specific, up-to-date reach metrics matters when you’re working to build brand awareness.
 Specifically, it’s important to know your brand’s audience size, impressions, activity metrics, and engagement metrics.
 When you know how many people you’re already reaching, setting goals and measuring progress become possible.